sfc-gh-awasserman/HEALTHCARE_AI_DEMO/README.md

-# Snowflake Intelligence Healthcare Demo for Healthcare
+# Snowflake Intelligence Healthcare Demo

 This demo showcases the power of Snowflake Intelligence by integrating data from AthenaHealth EHR and McKesson pharmacy systems to provide comprehensive healthcare insights.